Tools & Alternatives

 Who Should Move Beyond Excel

-An Excel timesheet may still work for very basic needs, but it becomes limiting for people who need more structure and consistency.
+An Excel timesheet can still be fine for very basic needs.
+But it becomes limiting quickly for:

 - Consultants